audreypatricia/project0/README.md

   * Ability to detect wins and draws
 * Custom character tokens (use initials or emojis)
 * Custom board sizes (3x3, 4x4, 5x5, 7x7)
+  * get 3 in a row to win in 4x4 board
+  * get 5 in a row to win in a 5x5 board
+  * get 7 in a row to win in a 7x7 board
 * Keeps track of win count
 * Cat dance for wins